f-taxes/f-taxes/README.md

 Open a terminal and navigate into the `frontend` folder.
 Type `npm install` and hit enter.
 This installs all the dependencies of the frontend.

-Navigate into the project root.
-Type `air` and hit enter.
-This will start the backend with support for auto-reloading on file changes in the `backend/` folder.

 Open a second terminal in the project root.
 Type `gowebbuild` and hit enter.
 This will rebuild the frontend every time you change a file in `frontend/src`.

+In the first terminal, navigate into the project root.
+Type `air` and hit enter (`air -c .\.air.win.toml` if you're on windows).
+This will start the backend with support for auto-reloading on file changes in the `backend/` folder.

 You can leverage the auto-reload feature in your browser by using the livereload extension (https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).